bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

     print [ hit.hit_id+':'+hit.query_id for hit in xhigh_threshold ]
 ```

-That was pretty much it.
-I wrapped the functionality into a neat little command line tool with `arparse` and left the task running... which took 3 or 4 tries thanks to crashes and minor bugs, and when it finally stopped crashing, the script took **2 entire days**!
-Goes to show how computationally expensive even the simplest of bioinformatics tasks can be.

-For some perspective, the GSC's largest cluster has over 500 nodes totalling 6000 cores (12000 threads), 20 terabytes of ram, and over 700 terabytes of scratch space.
-Yes, you read those numbers right.
+And that was more or less it.
+This particular tool — which I wrapped up as an `argparse` command line application with a wealth of options — ended up seeing quite a big of use as a handy utility for investigating contamination and sample swap events, and I suppose that’s pretty nice.

-For even more perspective, the first human genome took [over 12 years and $1 billion to sequence](https://en.wikipedia.org/wiki/Human_Genome_Project).
-Today, with over a decade's worth of algorithmic and technological advancements, we can now sequence a human genome for a few thousand dollars in less than a day.
+I’ll wrap up this post with a bit of trivia: the first human genome took [over 12 years and about $1 billion to sequence](https://en.wikipedia.org/wiki/Human_Genome_Project).
+Today, with over a decade’s worth of algorithmic and technological advancements, we can now sequence a human genome for a few thousand dollars, in less than a day.
 Amazing stuff.

 ### References
 {:.no_toc}

 <p style="font-size:90%;">
     <a name="r1">[1]</a> O’Sullivan, Eileen, and Michael Goggins. “<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3888804/">DNA Methylation Analysis in Human Cancer.</a>” Methods in molecular biology (Clifton, N.J.)
 980 (2013): 131–156.
 PMC.
 Web.
 4 Feb.
 2018.
 </p>